ericselk2018/next-fast-pinball/README.md

 #### Coils

-List of drivers/coils in your game.
+List of coils in your game.

 #### Constraints